 Lake Shore East Dog Park

-Located along the southern edge of Lake Shore East Park, this beautiful little dog park features a doggie drinking fountain to keep your doggo in tip-pup shape while you socialize and play.
+Located along the southern edge of Lake Shore East Park, this beautiful little dog park features a doggy drinking fountain to keep your doggo in tip-pup shape while you socialize and play.
+All the hustle and bustle of the city can be a lot, even for the dog who is used to being a city-licker.
+This tucked away park is the perfect place to play your problems away.

 Montrose Dog Beach